Botswana's Okavango Delta

 I decided to splash out and instead of doing the $140 trip which entailed taking all our own gear, cooking equipment, food and then of course cooking it all ourselves, Do and I decided to splurge and do the $280 trip.
 That meant all we had to take was our personal clothes and everything else was provided.

-We got picked up from our campsite in Maun and taken to a local riverside bar and restaurant where we paid our money and got on a fast boat to take us up the river.
+We got picked up from our campsite in Maun and taken to a local riverside bar and restaurant where we met the boat driver, paid our money and got on a fast boat to take us up the river.

-We had a 40 min journey up the river and then pulled up on the banks alongside the local village.
+We had a 40 min journey up the river and then pulled up on the banks alongside the local village called Boro.
 At that point we met our head guide Kandi and his team.

 Over the course of the next few days we spent hours with Kandi walking on islands, following elephants, giraffes and zebra.
 Each day we would head off in the morning early after breakfast and do a few hours walking safari in different parts of the delta each day.